Alfresco/alfresco-tas-utility/README.md

 ```
 (where ${tas.utility.version} is the latest verion released on [Nexus](https://artifacts.alfresco.com/nexus/content/groups/internal) internal)

-**_NOTE_:** _you can also browse the [samples](samples) folder for simple maven projects that is consumming this library.
+**_NOTE_:** _you can also browse the [samples](samples) folder for simple maven projects that is consuming this library.
 Just import this existing Maven project in your IDE (if you are using Eclipse follow [this](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm) guide)_

 ### Configure your maven project to use tas.utility

-**_NOTE_:** _you can also browse the [samples](samples) folder for simple maven projects that is consumming this library.
+**_NOTE_:** _you can also browse the [samples](samples) folder for simple maven projects that is consuming this library.
 Just import this existing Maven project in your IDE (if you are using Eclipse follow [this](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm) guide)_

 * if you have one [simple maven project](https://maven.apache.org/plugins-archives/maven-archetype-plugin-1.0-alpha-7/examples/simple.html) created, you must add Spring bean capabilities to interact with tas.utility project
 	* add dependency to your pom.xml (as indicated [above](#sample-usage)) - _no need for spring bean dependencies, this are downloaded automatically from tas.utility_